|

 5) Once

-over, you can retain your drafted/free agent bid FA and any inflated
+you can retain your drafted/free agent bid FA and any

-salary returns to what the new game release says it is.
+inflated salary returns to what the new game release

 6) Only